cjuracek/Collapsed_LDA/README.md

 Data used for these examples can be found in the top-level `data/` directory where appropriate

+# Comparisons
+In comparisons, we compare our algorithm against existing implementations using different methods such as sklearn (variational bayesian inference) and gensim (PLDA).

 ### - The detailed code can be found in document src
 The sampler file containing the actual function for the gibbs sampler.
 The utility file contains functions to prepare the data into usable tokens and titles while inference is made of only one function to print top words.
 The test file tests that some of our functions return the desired output

-### - In comparisons, we compare our algorithm with existing ones using different methods such as sklearn (variational bayesian inference) and gensim (PLDA).